Music Land

-Music Land is a Silly Symphonies animated Disney short released in 1935.
+Music Land is a Silly Symphonies animated short film produced by Walt Disney and released in 1935.

 Plot

 The short begins by showing a map of Music Land, before zooming in to show the Land of Symphony, a massive classical-themed kingdom where the princess (an anthropomorphized violin) grows bored with the slow ballroom dancing and sneaks out.

 Across the Sea of Discord is the Isle of Jazz, a giant jazz-themed kingdom alive with hot jazz music and dancing, but the prince (an alto saxophone) takes little interest in it.
 Sneaking out, he spots the princess across the sea with the aid of a clarinet-telescope, and instantly falls in love with her.
 He quickly travels across the sea on a xylophone boat to meet her.

-Their flirting is interrupted, however, when the princess' mother (a cello) sends her guards to lock the prince in a metronome prison tower.
-To escape this predicament, he writes a note for help (the melody of "The Prisoner's Song") and passes it to a bird, which brings it to his father (a baritone saxophone), who raises the battle cry - a jazz version of the military tune "Assembly".
+Their flirting is interrupted, however, when the princess' mother (a tenor violin) sends her guards to lock the prince in a metronome prison tower.
+To escape this predicament, he writes a note for help (the melody of "The Prisoner's Song") and passes it to a bird, which brings it to his father (a bass saxophone), who raises the battle cry - a jazz version of the military tune "Assembly".

 The Isle of Jazz deploys its multi-piece band as artillery, bombarding a quarter of the Land of Symphony with explosive musical notes to a jazz/swing number.
 The Land of Symphony returns fire via organ pipes that rotate into cannons, launching and roaring extremely loud and furious musical interceptors to the refrains of Wagner's "Ride of the Valkyries".

 The princess intervenes to stop the war by waving the flag of surrender, but falls into the sea when a symphony note hits her boat.
 The prince struggles to escape his cell, but an explosive note helps him by landing next to it and blowing it up, and he rushes to save her, but ends up struggling as well.
 Both parents see what is happening and quickly cease fire to rescue their children.
 When they finally save their children, separate them from each other, and start to glare at each other, the king starts taking a liking to the queen, and they decide to make peace via handshake.
 The story ends on a happy note with a double wedding, between the prince and princess, and the king and queen, presided over by a double bass minister, as the citizens of both lands dance on the newly built Bridge of Harmony and a rainbow with musical notes all over it appears in the sky as the Land of Symphony rebuilds itself.